EpokTarren/beatrice/README.md

 You can generate `NEXTAUTH_SECRET` using `openssl rand -base64 32`,
 on Windows git ships with openssl, hence run `"C:\Program Files\Git\usr\bin\openssl.exe" rand -base64 32`.

+`NEXTAUTH_URL_INTERNAL` should be set to `http://localhost:3000` if your site does not have access to `NEXTAUTH_URL` such as in Docker.
+_Note: this should not be replaced with your canonical url unlike other instances of `http://localhost:3000`_

 `BEATRICE_FILES_PORT` sets the port for the file only server